top of page

 Open tub of Haechandle gochujang hot pepper paste filled with glossy red chili paste on a bright kitchen counter with garlic and dried chilies nearby.

-Choose gochujang if you cook.
-Choose ssamjang if you assemble.
+Choose gochujang if you want to cook with it.
+Choose ssamjang if you want to dip with it.

 👉 Browse our [Korean sauces & pantry category] for more options.